nebi-um/testing_workshop/README.md

 <a name="mocks"></a>
 ## Mocks

-Mocking is atechnique in testing code.
-The developer creates simples creates "fake" data, objects.
+Mocking is a technique used in testing code.
+The developer creates "fake" data, objects or functions.
 Sometimes even patching over existing functions with these representations.

 There is tooling for both packages (unittest / pytest), based around the mock library, that is now part of unittest.